Reserves and reservists

 The most common form of army reserve service.
 For men who had completed their service in the regular army and were serving their normal period (typically of five years) on reserve.
 Section B reservists could only be called upon in the event of general mobilisation.
 Pay was 3 shillings and 6 pence a week.
-He had to attend twelve training days per year.
+Training the reservists

 Section D Reserve

 For men who had completed their time in Section B Reserve.
 They could choose to extend for another four years and were placed in Section D Reserve. terms, pay and training was the same as Section B.